Dr Naomi Head

 - Senior Lecturer (Politics)

-I am currently a Leverhulme Research Fellow (2019) on the project 'Empathy under Fire: 'Hearts and Minds' and the Politics of Empathy'.
-My research explores the politics of empathy and emotions in contexts of occupation and war, and I am currently focusing on the Human Terrain System adopted by the U.S. military in Iraq and Afghanistan.
-Previous research has focused on NATO’s intervention in Kosovo, communicative ethics, and the legitimacy of the use of force in the Security Council, the role of dialogue, trust and empathy in the Iranian nuclear negotiations, and the dynamics of empathy in non-violent resistance movements in Israel/Palestine.
+In 2019 I held a Leverhulme Research Fellowship on the project 'Empathy under Fire: 'Hearts and Minds' and the Politics of Empathy'.
+My research explores the politics of empathy and emotions in contexts of occupation and war, and I am currently focusing on the Human Terrain System adopted by the U.S. military in Iraq and Afghanistan along with a wider focus on the relationship between culture and counterinsurgency.
+Previous research has focused on NATO’s intervention in Kosovo, communicative ethics, and the legitimacy of the use of force in the Security Council, the emotional dynamics of the Iranian nuclear issue, and the dynamics of empathy in non-violent resistance movements in Israel/Palestine.

 - The politics of empathy and emotions